shivakumar0002/Azure-skynet-solutions/README.md

 User comments

-Combine training and test data for certain operations like converting titles across dataset to numerical values. (thanks @Sharan Naribole)
+Combine training and test data for certain operations like converting titles across dataset to numerical values.
-Correct observation - nearly 30% of the passengers had siblings and/or spouses aboard. (thanks @Reinhard) Correctly interpreting logistic regresssion coefficients. (thanks @Reinhard) Porting issues
+Correct observation - nearly 30% of the passengers had siblings and/or spouses aboard.
+Correctly interpreting logistic regresssion coefficients.
+Porting issues

 Specify plot dimensions, bring legend into plot.